Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: The Monge--Amp ere equation and a reverse Aleksandrov estimate

-Here, we recall some basic facts on the Monge-Amp\`ere equation on open convex domain $\Omega$ of $\R^{n}$; see the books by Figalli \cite{Fi} and Guti\'errez \cite{G} for more details.
+Here, we recall some basic facts on the Monge--Amp\`ere equation on convex domains $\Omega$ of $\R^{n}$ $(n\geq 2)$; see the books by Figalli \cite{Fi} and Guti\'errez \cite{G} for more details.
 We will establish a reverse Aleksandrov estimate in Proposition \ref{ReA} that could be of independent interest.

 For a convex function \(u:\Omega \to \R\), we define the subdifferential of $u$ at $x\in\Omega$ by